Sir Henry Ralph Fletcher-Vane, 4th Baronet: Life

 In his memoirs, Sir Francis (5th Bt) provides a more fanciful account of the birth of his uncle, Sir Francis (3rd Bt):

 When the third [child of Sir Frederick and Hannah Bowerbank] was about to be born, Sir Frederick repented and decided to marry his mistress, and not wishing to have this ceremony performed in Cumberland, took her up to London.
 On Bushey Heath they were attacked by highwaymen, he shot one of them, the others flying-but the result of this shock caused premature confinement, which happened at the house of a doctor at Watford.

 The above account is not corroborated by any of the extant law reports of the trial.

-In the 1881 census, Sir Henry and his wife were living at 35 Cadogan Place in Chelsea, London where he describes his occupation as magistrate, and in the 1891 census he was living in Brighton.
+In the 1881 census, Sir Henry and his wife were living at 35 Cadogan Place in Chelsea, London, where he describes his occupation as magistrate, and in the 1891 census he was living in Brighton.
 Debrett's Baronetage of 1905 states Sir Henry's seats as Hutton in the Forest and Scarness Cottage in Bassenthwaite.
 He was by then a member of the Carlton Club and Arthur's.

-Sir Henry Ralph Vane died at Hutton in the Forest on 15 June 1908 and probate was granted in Carlisle on 7 August 1908 to the Right Honourable Henry de Vere Vane, Baron Barnard, the Hon.
+Sir Henry Ralph Vane died at Hutton in the Forest on 15 June 1908 and probate was granted in Carlisle on 7 August 1908 to the Right Honourable Henry Vane, Baron Barnard, the Hon.
 William Lyonel Vane and Edward Lamb Waugh.
 Sir Henry's effects were valued at £107,747 or £11,662,072 in 2015 prices.

 The executors of the estate were as follows: